srxzr-oai/Privacy.com/README.md

 python password_reset_verifier.py ABC123
 ```

-**💡 ChatGPT Agent Users**: If you're using a ChatGPT agent with Gmail connector, the agent can automatically detect your email address and retrieve the temporary code from your Gmail, eliminating the need to manually provide your email or check/enter the code.
+**💡 OpenAI Employees using ChatGPT Agent**: If you're an OpenAI employee using a ChatGPT agent with Gmail connector, the agent can automatically detect your @openai.com email address and retrieve the temporary code from your Gmail, eliminating the need to manually provide your email or check/enter the code.

 **What this script does**:
 - 🔍 Loads session information from step 1